Solving Nonlinear Absolute Value Equations: Applications

-Instead of smoothing procedure considered in Section 2, one can solve a NCP via other numerical methods.
-In this subsection we give examples to compare the efficiency of four methods \begin{itemize} \item Newton--like method with smoothing functions $\theta_1$ and $\theta_2$; \item approximating by Soft--Max function, in which the main idea is to approximate the complementarity condition via the limit
+\ref{NCP} can be solved with several numerical methods.
+We give examples to compare the efficiency of the following methods

+\begin{itemize} \item The smoothing method developed in \Cref{sec_method}: Newton--like method with smoothing functions $\theta_1$ and $\theta_2$. \item The Soft--Max method SM: approximation by Soft--Max function, in which the main idea is to approximate the complementarity condition via the limit